AmbireTech/adex-protocol/README.md

 The AdEx team also develops an open source ad platform built on top of the Ethereum implementation of the protocol, available at [https://platform.adex.network](https://platform.adex.network) ([GitHub Repository](https://github.com/AdExNetwork/adex-platform)).
 The platform is targeted towards Web3 companies who intend to advertise their products towards a broader audience than just crypto-focused publishers.

+The platform is built on top of [Ambire Wallet](https://www.ambire.com) and uses account abstraction to make onboarding as easy as possible for publishers and advertisers.

 ### Values